-SVP helps agencies in New York State implement community-level primary prevention strategies to reduce the occurrence of sexual violence in priority populations.
+The New York State Sexual Violence Prevention Resource Center (the Resource Center) helps organizations in New York State implement community-level primary prevention strategies to reduce sexual violence in priority populations.

 Sexual violence is a serious public health problem that affects every community and people across identity and experience.
-The field of sexual violence prevention has emphasized the importance of “primary prevention,” which means stopping violence before it begins.
-By taking this approach, regional centers (also known as rape prevention education or RPE programs) address the ways individual, relational, community, and societal factors impact sexual violence.
-These strategies emphasize efforts to change communities, shift social norms, and create cultures of nonviolence and safety for all.
+The field of sexual violence prevention has emphasized the importance of primary prevention, which means stopping violence before it begins.

 The initiative